 The 70 years were almost up, and the question was whether God would fulfil his promise.
-Babylon had just fallen to Darius and his ally Cyrus king of Persia, but the Jews remained in exile; there was nothing on the horizon to indicate that their captivity was about to end.
+Babylon had just fallen, but the Jews remained in exile; there was nothing on the horizon to indicate that their captivity was about to end.
 Daniel turned his face to Jerusalem and prayed.
-In answer the ‘man’ Gabriel gave no confirmation that God would bring his people back.
-Instead he revealed what would take place much later.
+In answer the man/angel Gabriel avoided the issue and instead revealed what would take place much later.

-The writer of II Chronicles indicates that this marked the imminent fulfilment of Jeremiah’s prophecy (36:21).
-However, neither he nor anyone else in the Old Testament demonstrates that 70 years had elapsed, so it is left for us to verify.
+The writer of II Chronicles indicated that this marked the imminent fulfilment of Jeremiah’s prophecy.
+However, neither he nor anyone else in the Old Testament demonstrated that 70 years had elapsed, so it is left for us to verify.

-The chronology is further discussed in relation to Nebuchadrezzar’s first dream.
-In summary Cyrus ascended the throne in 537 BC and reigned 7 years.
-Darius, his predecessor, was still alive at the start of his reign.
-In view of their already existing kinship, and having no male heir, Darius gave Cyrus his daughter in marriage and made him his heir and partner.
+As discussed in relation to Nebuchadrezzar’s first dream, Cyrus became king of Babylon in 537, when Darius, his predecessor, was still alive.
+In view of their existing kinship and having no male heir, Darius gave Cyrus his daughter in marriage and made him his heir and partner.
 In those circumstances Cyrus’s accession is likely to have coincided with his formal coronation at the beginning of the Babylonian year, in April 537.
 His decree concerning the Jews was one of his first acts as emperor.
-Assuming that the return took place in the same year as the decree was issued, they were back in their towns by October of 537 (Ezra 3:1).
-This would have been 390 years (Ezek 4:4f) after Jeroboam committed apostasy, some time after his accession in 931 BC (I Ki 12:28-30).
+Assuming that the return took place in the same year as the decree, they were back in their towns by October of 537 (Ezra 3:1).
+This would have been 390 years after Jeroboam committed apostasy (Ezek 4:4f), some time after his accession in 931 BC (I Ki 12:28-30).
 Less probably, the return took place in the following year, 536.

 As a young man Daniel must have known Jeremiah, for he was among the few Jews, if not the only one, to have lived through the entire period of exile.
 The first exiles were hostages, Daniel included, whom Nebuchadrezzar took back with him following his capture of Jerusalem in the third year of Jehoiakim, king of Judah (Dan 1:1).
 Since Jehoiakim ascended the throne in September 609, the period of servitude began at some point between September 607 and September 606, 69 or 70 years before its end in 537 or 536.
 The writer of II Chronicles counted 70 years.